 - Assist in social media campaigns and the drafting of external communications.

-- Support mobilization of grassroots on the issue of human rights in Bahrain.
+- Support mobilisation of grassroots on the issue of human rights in Bahrain.

 - Assist with administrative duties as required.